This website uses cookies to ensure you get the best experience on our website. Learn more

 Attitude towards children

 In principle, children of all ages are welcome at Jack's Camp.
 However, families with children aged under eight are required to book a private guide and vehicle at substantial additional cost.
-There is no family tent at Jack's Camp, so parents with younger children must share a tent with each child (one parent and one child per tent).
+There is no family tent at Jack's Camp, so parents with younger children must share a tent with their childen.
+That said, we understand that with two queen-size beds it is possible to get a family of up to four with small children in one tent.

 Property’s age restrictions